dreamcodestudio/BackupProject/README.md

-BackupProject v.0.74
+BackupProject v.0.75
 ============

 BackupProject - Unity Editor extension can backup your project by two ways: using manually function or choosing auto save interval.
 Extension available free for Windows and Mac users.
 This extension help you saving hours of work.

 New:
-- Fix editor window exception, if user not add delegate to scene
-- Support Unity 4.5
+- Support Unity 5.0

 Installation
 To install BackupProject from the Asset Store, open Window → Asset Store, navigate to the BackupProject package, and click Download/Import.